Make sure your digital infrastructure investment pays off for your community

-The Economic Feasibility Assessment is a service SNG offers as an alternative to longer and more costly broadband feasibility studies.
+The Economic Feasibility Assessment offers an alternative to longer and more costly broadband feasibility studies.
 It is foundational to a sustainable project and the first step in planning because it answers the key question: Does this digital infrastructure investment pay off for our community / region?

 Like electrification, broadband is essential infrastructure, where community benefits outweigh investment costs.
 Electrical infrastructure is a foundation on which communities and economies have been built – those with good quality, ubiquitous, and reliable networks have thrived.
 With everything going online, communities and economies now need dependable, sustainable and affordable digital infrastructure for all.